-Euryarchaeotes are one of the best known groups of archaea.
+Euryarchaeotes are one of the best-known groups of archaea.
 It includes a range of extreme halophiles (lovers of salt) and all methanogens.
-Some of these extreme halophiles are used in commercial salt production to help speed up evaporation of salt water ponds.
+Some of these extreme halophiles are used in commercial salt production to help speed up the evaporation of saltwater ponds.

 Some euryarchaeotes have a unique way of using light energy to produce food.
 Instead of using the well-known pigments, such as chlorophyll a, some euryarchaeotes use a combination of a protein and a pigment called retinal to trap light energy.
 Retinal is also a key molecule involved in vision for animals.

-Crenarchaeotes and euryarchaeotes are the two best known groups of archaea.
+Crenarchaeotes and euryarchaeotes are the two best-known groups of archaea.
 This group includes the majority of the known thermophiles (lovers of heat).
 They most commonly live in hot or acidic environments.
-For example, they can be found in highly acidic, hot sulfur springs in temperatures up to 75℃.
+For example, they can be found in highly acidic, hot sulfur springs in temperatures over 75 ℃.